-Boral is an international building and construction materials group with operations in various foreign jurisdictions, including the USA and through its joint venture with USG in South East Asia.
+Boral is an international building and construction materials group with operations in various foreign jurisdictions, including North America and through its joint venture with USG in Australia, New Zealand, Asia and the Middle East.
 These entities and foreign jurisdictions are disclosed in the Annual Report (refer Section 6.4 Controlled Entities) and are subject to the taxation regime of their respective jurisdictions.